Friday, June 11, 2021

 Image Retrieved From: Railroad Museum of Pennsylvania Photo Archives

 The Bellefonte and Snow Shoe Railroad has the distinction of being the first railroad in Centre County.
-Constructed in 1858-1859, it revolutionized transportation in the region, as previously passengers and goods could only move as fast as canal boats or dirt roads would allow them.
-Built primarily to haul coal from mines around Snow Shoe to markets in Bellefonte, the route quickly garnered attention as an attraction for its scenic views as the tracks switch-backed up the rugged Allegheny Front.
-While the route was scenic, steep grades, sharp curves, and numerous expansive bridges over deep hollows, posed a constant hazard for those traveling the route.
+Constructed between 1858 and 1859, it revolutionized transportation in the region, as previously passengers and goods could only move as fast as canal boats or turnpike roads would allow.
+Its primary purpose was to haul coal from mines at the mountaintop community of Snow Shoe to markets in Bellefonte.
+The expansive views as the tracks switch-backed up the rugged Allegheny Front unintentionally made it an attraction and a passenger car was often coupled to the end of daily freight trains.
+While the route was scenic, the dangers associated with its steep grades, sharp curves, and expansive bridges always loomed over those traveling the route.

-Wood was the material of choice for 19th Century railroads both for infrastructure and equipment.
+Even as rapid advances in technology were made, railroading was still very much in its infancy.
+Wood was the material of choice for 19th Century railroads, both for infrastructure and equipment.
 It was both economical, and for the time, adequate for the relatively lightweight engines and cars.
 On the Bellefonte & Snow Shoe, all of the railroad’s 19 bridges and trestles were wooden structures.
-One of the most prominent was the trestle at Miller's Spring, located just a mile east from station in Snow Shoe.
-It stretched 650 feet long and towered 65 feet above the ground.
+One of the most prominent was the trestle at Miller's Spring, located 3.5 miles from Snow Shoe.
+It stretched 575 feet long and towered 65 feet above the ground, making it the highest structure on the line.

 The railroad's trestle over the South Fork of Beech Creek

-which was slightly larger than the Miller's Spring Trestle
+which was slightly longer than the Miller's Spring Trestle

 Image Retrieved From: Railroad Museum of Pennsylvania Photo Archive

-On June 11, 1878, a mixed train comprised of a locomotive, three freight cars, and a passenger car departed Snow Shoe for the downhill trip to Bellefonte.
-Three passengers and four crewmen were onboard.
-As the train reached the mid-point of Miller's Spring trestle, the spans suddenly collapsed under it, dropping the train and 550 feet of the trestle into the hollow in a thunderous crash of splintering wood.
+On June 11, 1878, a mixed train comprised of 27-ton Engine No. 4, three freight cars, and a passenger car departed Snow Shoe for the downhill trip to Bellefonte.
+Three passengers and four crewmen, including Conductor Ed Nolan, were onboard.
+As the train reached the mid-point of Miller's Spring Trestle, the spans suddenly lurched forward from under it, collapsing the piers like dominos and dropping the train and most of the trestle in a thunderous crash of splintering wood.

 Image Retrieved From: wikipedia.com